Reputation Management

 How do you handle negative content that keeps appearing on new sites?

 Reputation damage can sometimes behave like a viral loop, where a story is picked up by smaller aggregators or scraper sites.
 Our monitoring tools catch these early.
-Because these smaller sites often have low authority, we can usually have them de-indexed quickly or ensure our existing suppression moat is strong enough to keep them off the first page from the moment they are published.
+Because these smaller sites often have low authority, we can usually have them de-indexed quickly or make sure our existing suppression moat is strong enough to keep them off the first page from the moment they are published.

 Can you help if the damage is linked to a legal or regulatory filing?

 Yes, though these require a more nuanced approach.
-While official government or court records are difficult to remove at the source, they are often strong candidates for "Right to be Forgotten" de-indexing in the UK and Europe once the matter is resolved.
-We work alongside your legal counsel to ensure our digital strategy aligns with your formal legal position.
+While official government or court records are difficult to remove at the source, they are often strong candidates for Right to be Forgotten de-indexing in the UK and Europe once the matter is resolved.
+We work alongside your legal counsel to make sure our digital strategy aligns with your formal legal position.

 Will my existing team or employees see that we are working on this?